 The Recent Traumatic Episode Protocol (R-TEP)

-The Group Traumatic Episode Protocol (G-TEP)
+The Group Traumatic Episode Protocol (G-TEP) with the

-Two important EMDR additions for your toolbox
+Important EMDR additions for your toolbox

 REGISTRATION IS NOW OPEN